fwinkelbauer/Bumpy/README.md

 bumpy assign <one-based index number> <version number>
 ```

 Replaces the specified component of a version with a new number.
-This command could be used by a CI server to inject a build number.
+This command could for example be used by a CI server to add the current build number.

 **Example:** `bumpy assign 3 99`